2015 General Rules

 Speed Limit in the Pits: MAXIMUM SPEED IN ALL PIT AREAS IS 5 MPH.
 Violators will automatically be removed from the speedway.
 ZERO

 TOLERANCE ON THIS SUBJECT!
 Violation of this rule will result in loss of points and money for the night.

 Fighting: FIGHTING WILL NOT BE TOLERATED!
 Penalties, which could include suspensions or expulsions, will be determined by the Pit

 Steward.
 There is no insurance coverage for injuries incurred from fighting.
 Unsportsmanlike conduct will be cause for disciplinary action.
-No

-alcoholic levels on everyone who enters the pits before or during the races.
+and/or blood alcoholic levels on everyone who enters the pits before or during the races.

 Penalties for violations of rules are determined by the GRAVITY of the violation and its effects on the safety and good reputation of racing.
-Such

-penalties may include, but are not limited to, disqualification, suspension of membership or license privileges and/or loss of points.
+Such penalties may include, but are not limited to, disqualification, suspension of membership or license privileges and/or loss of points.

 WAIVER AND RELEASE